 Fact: Before disposables were invented in the 70’s, most babies in Western cultures started using a potty as soon as they could sit up.
 47% of babies were out of nappies at 12 months and 83% were fully potty trained by 18 months (Douglas & Blomfield 1958).
 Many similar statistics exist for other Westernised cultures such as North America and Canada.
 This evidence suggests that children are capable of potty training from around 18 months and that the best time to ditch nappies is between 18-30m (Brazelton 1962, Kaerts 2012, Taubman 2003, 1997, Bakker 2000, Blum 2003, Vermandel 2008, Joinson 2009, Hellstrom 2001, Barone 2009, Blum 2004, Shei-Dei Yang 2011).

 The concept of “readiness” was originally proposed by a paediatrician called Terry Brazelton who developed his theory in the 1960s (Brazelton, 1962.)
-Whilst the ideas underpinning ‘readiness’ are good, they are not well-defined in the literature which can be confusing for parents and result in missing key markers which may indicate the optimum time to ditch nappies (Kaerts 2012.)
+Whilst the ideas underpinning ‘readiness’ are good, they are not well-defined in the literature which can be confusing for parents and result in them missing key markers which may indicate the optimum time to ditch nappies (Kaerts 2012.)
 Because Brazelton was later paid to endorse Pampers, many authors argue that the concept of readiness was used as a clever marketing ploy promoted by the disposable nappy companies to encourage parents to purchase their product for longer (Olson, 2016, Kachmar, 2018, Mottram, 2018.)

 We know that babies are born ready to learn all sorts of things and that what they learn is largely culturally and socially dependent.
 The age at which they are “ready” to learn different skills also depends on the skill being learnt.
 Although there are some common markers in the literature which identify the skills necessary to be independent (motors skills, a desire to use a potty, the ability to communicate needs etc), this does not stop parents starting the journey towards learning these skills before the child could accomplish them independently.
 After all, we approach learning other skills gradually – so why not potty skills?